OffchainLabs/arbitrum-classic/packages/arb-avm-cpp/data_storage/src/arbcore.md

 #### ArbCore Thread Receiving Messages

 - The message delivery itself does not require a mutex, but if a reorg occurs, `ArbCore::core_reorg_mutex` needs to be acquired.
 - The function `ArbCore::DeliverMessages()` is used by other threads to insert messages into the core thread.
-The state is managed between threads using the atmoic enum `ArbCore::messages_status`.
+The state is managed between threads using the atomic enum `ArbCore::message_data_status`.

   - `ArbCore::MESSAGES_EMPTY`: (Out) Ready to receive messages
   - `ArbCore::MESSAGES_READY`: (In) Messages in vector